whitneyburton/portfolios/students/1602/chad-ellison/chad-ellison-m3.md

 3: Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.

 C: Group Work & Projects
 4: Student consistently helps their teammates be their best selves, learn at an accelerated pace, and achieve great results.

 D: Community Participation
 3: Student participates in required activities and does at least one or two above-and-beyond supports of the community.

 E: Peer & Instructor Feedback
- Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.
+3:Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.
 ## Review

 ### Rubric Scores